BadassBaboon/Texture-Toolkit/README.md

 - Direct3D 9 and Direct3D 11, both x86 and x64.
 - DDS replacement: put `<hash>.dds` in `TT/inject` and it loads without a restart.
-- Mip handling: a replacement is created with the original texture's mip count.
-Missing mips are generated for uncompressed formats; a compressed replacement without a full chain loads at its top level and logs a warning.
+- Mip handling: a replacement is created with the mip count its own file carries.
+A single-level file replacing a mipmapped texture has its chain filled in when the format is uncompressed, and loads at its top level with a warning when it is not.
 - Dumping to `TT/dump` as `.dds`, with the full mip chain: automatically on load, one at a time from the panel, or every tracked texture at once.
 - 64-bit content hashing, so two identical textures share one hash and one replacement.
 The hash covers the texture's tightly-packed rows, not the driver's row padding, so a hash means the same thing on every machine and an `inject` folder can be shared as a mod.
 - Special K texture packs load unchanged: files named the way Special K names them (eight hex digits, the CRC-32C of the top mip) are recognised alongside our own, and show as "SK Injected" in the panel.